Scottish Place Names

 - Borland Manor - there are places called Borland in East Ayrshire, East Renfrewshire, Perth & Kinross and South Lanarkshire.
 There is also a Borland House in Stirling.

 - Brackenridge (South Lanarkshire).
 Brackenridge is a Lowland Scottish family name.
 This community was incorporated in 1900 and was named for the industrialist Henry Morgan Brackenridge.
-Brackenridge's great-grandfather, Hugh Henry Brackenridge, author and jurist, "whose name is intimately associated with the early history of Pittsburgh" (Espenshade, 1995, p.273) was born in 1748 in Campbeltown, Scotland.
+Brackenridge's great-grandfather, Hugh Henry Brackenridge, author and jurist, "whose name is intimately associated with the early history of Pittsburgh."
+(Espenshade, 1995, p.273) was born in 1748 in Campbeltown, Scotland.

 - Braddock, Braddock Hills and North Braddock - According to Espenshade (1995), the authority on place names in Pennsylvania, these neighbourhoods "perpetuate the name and the memory of Major-General Edward Braddock, who received his death-wound here in the dreadful battle with the French and Indians on July 9, 1755." (p.207).
-Edward Braddock was born in Perthshire, Scotland in 1695.
+Major-General Edward Braddock was born in Perthshire, Scotland in 1695.

 - Bruceton (Perth & Kinross).
 Bruce is also a Scottish and northern English family name of Norman origin.

 - Clairton - The name of this community possibly has a Scottish connection.
-Espenshade (1995) states that "the origin of the name of the city of Clairton, in Alleghany County, cannot be given with certainty and fulness.
+Espenshade (1995) states that "the origin of the name of the city of Clairton, in Allegheny County, cannot be given with certainty and fulness.
 One can be fairly sure that the name Clairton has been made by adding the locative suffix ton ('town') to Clair ('clear, bright or illustrious'), the second syllable of the surname St. Clair or its variant form, Sinclair.
 The current traditional explanation is that the name Clairton is derived from the name of Samuel Sinclair, who once owned a tract of 215 acres of land on which part of the present city is built, and not from General Arthur St. Clair…" (Espenshade, 1995, p.
 209).

 - Cochrans Mills - Cochran is a variant of the Scottish family name of Cochrane.
 The only place in the British Isles with this name is Cochrane Pike, over the border in Northumberland.